curl/everything-curl/transfers/drive/multi.md

 Both these loops let you use one or more file descriptors of your own on which to wait, like if you read from your own sockets or a pipe or similar.

-And again, you can add and remove easy handles to the multi handle at any point during the looping.
+Again: you can add and remove easy handles to the multi handle at any point during the looping.
 Removing a handle mid-transfer aborts that transfer.

 ## When is a single transfer done?